The following tips should help to ensure that your paddling experiences are enjoyable ones:

 (3) Do I have the right boat?

-- It is important to ensure that you have an appropriate craft for the type of trip you intend to undertake.
+• It is important to ensure that you have an appropriate craft for the type of trip you intend to undertake.
 For example a canoe or kayak over 4.5 metres in length is ideal for flatwater touring trips where covering long distances is the prime focus.
-However the explorers out there who want to check out every small side creek and inlet while cruising down the river will often opt for the increased manoeuvrability of a smaller (ie under 4.0 metre) craft even though it will have slower overall speed.
+However the explorers out there who like to check out every little side creek and inlet while cruising down a river will often opt for the increased manoeuvrability of a smaller (ie under 4.0 metre) craft even though it will have slower overall speed.
 Touring kayaks, and particularly those with rudders, are really only suitable for deep water applications and care is often required even in gentle Grade 1 "gravel race" type rapids.
 Boats used on rivers of Grade 2 standard and above would normally be purpose built white water craft.
-Also, those using open canadian canoes should be aware that their relatively low gunwales make them more vulnerable to being swamped in open water situations.
+Also, those using open canadian canoes should be aware that their relatively low gunwales make them more vulnerable to being swamped in open or rough water situations.

 (4) Do I have the right equipment?

-- Regardless of where you go you should always wear a personal flotation device (pfd) - it is like buckling your seatbelt as soon as you get into your car - if you do it automatically then you will be prepared for any eventuality.
-Likewise make sure your boat is trip-ready with positive buoyancy, footrests, hand toggles and safety lines where appropriate.
+• Regardless of where you go you should always wear a personal flotation device (PFD) - it's like buckling your seatbelt as soon as you get into your car - if you do it automatically then you will be prepared for any eventuality.
+Make sure your PFD has the appropriate design features for the conditions in which it is to be used - seek expert advice where necessary.
+Likewise ensure your boat is trip-ready with positive buoyancy, footrests, hand toggles and safety lines where appropriate.
 Carry a roll of good quality fabric backed adhesive tape with you in case emergency repairs to your boat are required.

-- Open water paddlers should have a spraydeck, spare (break-down) paddle, relevant nautical charts and self-rescue equipment that may include paddle float, bilge pump, drogue (sea anchor), throw bag, signal mirror, V-sheet, hand flares and/or a personal locator beacon (EPIRB).
-They must ensure they are familiar with all relevant statutory requirements (Queensland paddlers can find further information at Maritime Safety Queensland) and ensure they are carrying sufficient safety equipment to satisfy those requirements.
+• Open water paddlers should have a spraydeck, spare (break-down) paddle, relevant nautical charts and self-rescue equipment that may include paddle float, bilge pump, drogue (sea anchor), throw bag, signal mirror, V-sheet, hand flares and/or a personal locator beacon (EPIRB).
+They must ensure they are familiar with all relevant statutory requirements (Queensland paddlers can find further information at Maritime Safety Queensland) and carry sufficient safety equipment to satisfy those requirements.

 (5) What to remember before I set off on my trip.

-- Firstly make sure you tell a responsible person exactly where you are going and when you are expected back.
+• Firstly make sure you tell a responsible person exactly where you are going and when you are expected back.
+The AdventurePro website has a convenient online form to simplify the notification process.

-- Never rely on ANY storage compartments in your boat to be completely waterproof.
-Even many so-called "dry bags" and gear barrels are only water resistant and will let water in if submerged.
-Any critical items eg phones, cameras, sleeping bags etc should be put into dry bags before being sealed in your boat's storage compartments.
+• Never rely on any storage compartments in your boat to be completely waterproof.
+Indeed even many so-called "dry bags" and gear barrels are only water resistant and may let in water when submerged.
+Critical items like phones, cameras, down sleeping bags etc should be sealed in a dry bag before being placed into another dry bag, barrel or storage compartment.

-- If you are wearing glasses make sure they are secured in case of capsize - likewise with other important items like car keys.
+• If you wear glasses make sure they are secured in case of capsize - likewise with other important items like car keys.

-- Always ensure that footrests, knee braces, back bands and other fittings are correctly adjusted and that drain plugs, hatches, inspection ports and flotation bag valves are properly secured before launching your craft.
+• Always ensure that seats, footrests, thigh braces, back bands and other fittings are correctly adjusted and that drain plugs, hatches, inspection ports and flotation bag valves are properly secured before launching your craft.

 For more useful tips on the storage, transportation, maintenance and repair of boats and accessories, check out the information in our Frequently Asked Questions.